mhe/pynrrd/docs/source/background/datatypes.rst

 :Python Datatype: (M,N) :class:`list` of (N,) :class:`numpy.ndarray` of :class:`int`
 :Python Example: [np.array([1, 0, 0]), np.array([0, 1, 0]), None, np.array([0, 0, 1])]

 This datatype is similar to `int matrix`_ except instead of returning a (M,N) :class:`numpy.ndarray`, it returns a list of (N,) :class:`numpy.ndarray`.
-Each row is optional and designated by :code:`none` in the NRRD specification and represented as :obj:`None` in this Python library.
+Each row is optional and designated by :code:`none` in the NRRD specification and represented as :obj:`None` in this library.

 double vector list
 ~~~~~~~~~~~~~~~~~~